 Among the many popular tourist attractions are Ross Castle, a 25th-century tower house and keep, and Muckross Abbey, a 15th-century Franciscan abbey.

 However, it is the natural beauty of the Ring of Kerry that attracts most of the visitors to the area.
 From Ladies View you can enjoy panoramic views, while much of the Killarney National Park, the first national park of Ireland, is within the Ring of Kerry.
-The Killarney National Park was made a UNESCO Biosphere Reserve in 1981 and has a thriving herb of red deer.
+The Killarney National Park was made a UNESCO Biosphere Reserve in 1981 and has a thriving herd of red deer.

 However, one spot which is very popular but should not be missed is the Gap of Dunloe.
 This 11-kilometre-long road, stretching from Kate Kearney’s Cottage to Lord Brandon’s Cottage, is a narrow, winding road which passes no less than five lakes, connected by the River Loe.
 It is a difficult road for motorised vehicles and so horse carts are the most popular way to visit the Gap.
 However, it is an ideal place for a hike or cycle for this with stamina and will delight nature lovers.

 The Ring of Kerry is a widely diverse natural beauty spot with waterfalls, mountains, rivers, lakes, beaches and much more.
 It is home to the Kerry Way walking trail which follows the scenic road route, while the cycle path follows older, quieter roads.
 It is an area of Ireland not to be missed.